The Best Places To Visit In France: An Insider's Guide

 Aix-en-Provence

 Hands-on cooking classes work great for families, and our local equestrian contacts arrange horseback rides through rustic trails.
-Kids get adventure while parents enjoy stunning Provençal landscapes and traditional village explorations along the way.
+Kids get adventure while parents enjoy stunning Provençal landscapes and traditional village explorations.

 Food & Wine Enthusiasts